 Mildewcide: none.
 Elongation: 35%.
 Color: white.
 Paintable: yes

-GE 1 and 2 can be a better choice for some applications.
-This one is easy to get from the hardware store or Amazon, so if you need something fast this might be your top choice.
-Though I would suggest planning ahead of time to purchase better options.
+The GE 2 is neutral cure and is easy to get from the hardware store or Amazon, so if you need something fast this might be your top choice.
+It does have a mildewcide.

-My testing: It was not as good at one week as AFM or Ecobond (Ecobond is now out of business).
-I find that after a couple of weeks it is essentially odor-free (to me).
+My testing: GE was not as good at one week as AFM or Ecobond (Ecobond is now out of business).
+I find that after a couple of weeks it is essentially odor-free.

 Where to use GE 100% silicone: Windows, doors, siding, trim, molding, baseboards, vents, around wires/pipes, in the bathroom, under countertops, and more.

 We used this on the underbelly of my house and on my windows.
 It is low-VOC.